tuures/LiteMarkup/DEV-README.md

 - `yarn release` (updates version in `package.json` and creates a tag & commit)
 - `git push --tags`
 - make release in GitHub
+- update demopage to use the new release

 # TODO:
 - VS Code extension (syntax highlighting)